-Overload conditions occur when the weight exceeds the selected scale capacity by greater than 105%, or overload may indicate a defective load cell or load cell simulator input.
+Overload conditions occur when the weight exceeds the selected scale capacity by greater than 105%.
+Overload may indicate a defective load cell, load cell simulator input, mis-wiring or no remote sense connection.
+External sense leads are required.

-• If the indicator is configured for legal-for-trade (PTZ = 2%), overload occurs at 103% of full scale capacity if push-to-zero has already captured 2% of full scale (105% minus 2% = 103%).
+NOTE: If the indicator is configured for legal-for-trade (PTZ = 2%), overload occurs at 103% of full scale capacity if push-to-zero has already captured 2% of full scale (105% minus 2% = 103%).

-Underload conditions will occur when scale input is greater than -400 grads, or underload may indicate a defective load cell or load cell simulator input.
-Figure 5-1 shows the indicator display associated with over and underrange conditions.
+Underload conditions will occur when scale input is less than -400 grads, or underload may indicate a defective load cell, load cell simulator input, or no remote sense connection.
+Figure 5-2 shows the indicator display associated with over and underrange conditions.

-See Section 6.1 on page 30 for information about additional error messages.
+See Section 6.1 on page 35 for information about additional error messages.